Field-driven Reversal Models in Artificial Spin Ice: Ideal Reversal Paths

 For the open (middle column) and closed (right column) square arrays, the exact reversal is different between the PD and SW-PD models, but they share the same general features of 1-D Dirac strings nucleating near the edges and extending in a direction parallel to the applied field axis, in a number of cascades ranging from 2 to 5.
 In the closed square array, the outer ring of islands is one of the first chains to reverse.
-This and the other features discussed are also present in the MM simulations [Figures~\ref{fig:ideal_reversal_model_maps}(h) and \ref{fig:ideal_reversal_model_maps}(i)], but the biggest difference is that the MM models produce reversals that are more disordered and thus spread over many more cascades (10--14) and a larger field range (similar results were obtained with the field offset from the geometrical axis by 2$\mathrm{^\circ}$).
-These differences are due to the presence of end-states in the MM model which mediate the reversal of each island.
-The end-states are relatively sensitive to the local field arrangements, and are easily modified by the dipolar fields from island reversals, creating a degree of randomization of the reversal energy landscape.
-Although this property can be tailored through choice of the island shape and material, it is intrinsic to the geometry and only present in the MM model where magnetization of the island itself is accounted for.
+This and the other features discussed are also present in the MM simulations [Figure~\ref{fig:ideal_reversal_model_maps}(h) and \ref{fig:ideal_reversal_model_maps}(i)], but the biggest difference is that the MM models produce reversals that are more disordered and thus spread over many more cascades (10--14) and a larger field range (similar results were obtained with the field offset from the geometrical axis by 2$\mathrm{^\circ}$).
+These differences are due to the presence of end-states in the MM model, which adds another dimension to the microstate.
+The end-states are relatively sensitive to the local field arrangements and are easily modified by the dipolar fields from island reversals.
+As the end-states themselves mediate the reversal of each island, the added microstate dimension imparts a degree of apparent disorder in the reversal path.
+Although this property can be tailored through choice of the island shape and material, it is intrinsic to the geometry and only present in the MM model where magnetization within the island itself is accounted for.
 In connected kagome systems, a related contribution to intrinsic disorder has also been observed to potentially arise from different types of domain walls which mediate reversal in that system.~\cite{Ladak_2012_njp_honeycomb}

 In the next section, we further explore the influence of disorder, both intrinsic and extrinsic, in the different models for square and pinwheel arrays.